 - Destination - Microsoft Excel

-- Excel file path - Choose the destination for copied data from SQL Server data source
+- Excel file path - Choose the destination for copied data from the SQL Server data source

 - Excel version - specify the Excel version that you are using on your PC